 We do offer a 10% discount for the second child from a family.

-Students are expected to work a total of 7 hours/week on assigned duties …..
+Students are expected to work a total of 8 hours/week in the corporate work study program.

 These work responsibilities are a basic agreement between the student and the Collegium as part of the admission process.